makerdao/market-maker-keeper/README.md

 The Bands configuration file is directly related to how your Market Maker Keeper will work.
 As mentioned in the introduction, these Keepers continuously monitor and adjust their positions in the order book, maintaining open buy and sell orders in multiple bands at the same time.
 For each `buy` and `sell` band, the Keepers aim to have open orders for at least the `minAmount`.
 In both cases, they will ensure that the price of open orders stays within the `<minMargin, maxMargin>` range from the current price.
 When running, Keepers place orders for the average amounts (`avgAmount`) in each band by using use `avgMargin` to calculate the order price.

 As long as the price of orders stays within the set band(s) (i.e. it's in between the `<minMargin,maxMargin>` range from the current price), the Keepers are kept open/running.
 If some orders leave the band, they either enter another adjacent band or fall outside all bands.
 In the case of the latter, they would be immediately canceled.
 In the case of the former, Keepers can keep these orders open as long as their amount is within the `<minAmount,maxAmount>` ranges for the band they just entered.
 If it is above the maximum, some of the open orders will get canceled and potentially a new one will be created to bring the total amount back within the range.
 If it is below the minimum, a new order gets created for the remaining amount so that the total amount of orders in this band is equal to `avgAmount`.
 The same process will happen if the total amount of open orders in a band falls below the `minAmount` as a result of other market participants taking these orders.
 In this case, a new order gets created for the remaining amount so the total amount of orders in this band is equal to `avgAmount`.
-There are some Keepers that will constantly use gas to cancel orders (ex: OasisDEX, EtherDelta and 0x) and create new ones (OasisDEX) as the price changes.
-Gas usage can be limited by setting the margin and amount ranges wide enough but also by making sure that the bands are always adjacent to each other and that their `<min,max>` amount ranges overlap.
+There are some Keepers (which operate on decentralized exchanges) that will constantly use gas to cancel orders (ex: OasisDEX, EtherDelta and 0x) and create new ones (OasisDEX) as the price changes.
+Gas usage can be limited by setting the margin and amount ranges wide enough as well as by making sure that the bands are always adjacent to each other/set to the same value.

 ### File format